ansys/pydpf-post/doc/source/user_guide/plotting.rst

 Normal stresses
 ---------------

-Plotting of raw data at Gauss points is not available yet.
+Plotting of raw data at Gauss points is not available.
-You can however plot data averaged at nodes or elements.
+However, you can plot data averaged at nodes or elements.

-You can plot the nodal xx-component of stress with:
+This code shows how to plot the nodal xx-component of stress:

 .. code:: python